Boy-Wives and Female Husbands: Studies in African Homosexualities

 Edited by Stephen O. Murray & Will Roscoe

-In Brief: Groundbreaking collection of anthropological, historical, and sociopolitical studies focused on same-sex relationships in Africa, including womanwoman marriages, alternative gender identities, GLBTs in modern African societies and literature, and much more.
+In Brief: Groundbreaking collection, from 2001, of anthropological, historical, and sociopolitical studies focused on same-sex relationships in Africa, including woman–woman marriages, alternative gender identities, LGBTQ+ people in modern African societies and literature, and more.

-I pored over this book with unflagging interest.
-It seemed to open not one new world but many, reflecting the "multiple Africas" which the authors discuss.
-The diversity of African cultures was breathtaking.
-Focusing on same-sex experience was not only intrinsically fascinating, it provided an evocative entry to understanding the entire continent from the defining perspective of human intimacy.
+This collection opened not one new world but many, reflecting what the authors refer to as “multiple Africas.”
+The diversity of cultures was breathtaking.
+Focusing on same-sex experience provided a way to understand the continent from the defining perspective of human intimacy.

-Through the essays in this book, we explore womanwoman marriages in their many forms, transgendered spiritual leaders who for centuries guided their tribes, female warrior "kings," alternative gender identities among the Swahili, the regulation of sexuality in colonial Zimbabwe, the evolution of male homosexuality in modern West Africa, and much more, reflecting the astonishingly diversity of African GLBT experience.
+Through these essays, focused on Sub-Saharan Africa, we explore woman–woman marriages in their many forms, transgendered spiritual leaders who for centuries guided their tribes, female warrior “kings,” alternative gender identities among the Swahili, the regulation of sexuality in colonial Zimbabwe, the evolution of male homosexuality in modern West Africa, and much more, reflecting the astonishing diversity of African LGBTQ+ experience.
 Below I have included the complete table of contents.